Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 Plan Ahead

 Perhaps the most important part of wet brining is planning ahead.
 The process itself takes time, as does the making of the solution.
 The total process can take between 8 and 18 hours.
-It is important to dissolve the salt completely with a little applied heat.
-Then the solution must be cooled before submerging the meat in the liquid solution.
-Pouring hot liquid over the meat will encourage bacterial growth, so it is important that the solution is cooled before using it.
+It is essential to dissolve the salt completely using gentle heat.
+The solution must be cooled before submerging the meat.
+Pouring hot liquid over the meat will encourage bacterial growth; therefore, it is essential that the solution is cooled before use.

 Timing

-It is important to have a timer before you begin the brining process.
+It is essential to have a timer before starting the brining process.
 You need to have a clear reminder to remove the meat from the solution.
 Over-brining can result in meat that tastes overly salty and has a spongy texture.
 If you are not ready to cook the meat after 18 hours of brining, then remove it from the brine, rinse it thoroughly, and pat it dry.
 It can be refrigerated for up to two days before cooking.

 Wet Brining Times Based on Meat Types